Search

 We have done our best to create an itinerary that makes this unavoidable part of visiting the best parts of the Gobi as comfortable as possible.
 However, bumpy, remote dirt roads are inevitable in Mongolia.

-If you are prone to car sickness, we advise you to invest in motion sickness glasses or consider joining another group tour.
+If you are prone to car sickness, we advise you to invest in motion sickness glasses or consider joining another one of our Mongolia tours.

 Please let us know in advance if this is a potential issue.